Tutka Bay Writers Retreat with Carolyn Forché

 Your weekend of instruction and inspiration will take place at Tutka Bay Lodge, named by Fodor in 2012 as one of the World's Top 100 places to stay.
 Tutka Bay is a remote and rugged fjord characterized by soaring mountain, secluded beaches, old growth forest, and dramatic tidal fluctuations.
 To get there you fly or drive to the fishing community of Homer on the tip of the Kenai Peninsula (225 miles south of Anchorage) then take a twenty-minute water taxi ride across Kachemak Bay.
 On the way you will observe a variety of shore and water birds, and there is always the possibility of sighting sea otters, orcas, humpbacks, and other marine mammals.

 Once there you will enjoy the full-service accommodation and renowned cuisine provided by the staff of Within The Wild.
+For its memorable meals, the lodge sources organic, natural, and local Alaska ingredients, often from their own gardens or foraged from nearby wild places.
 Our retreat facility, The Widgeon, is a whimsical crabbing boat dry-docked on a tidal lagoon just a short walk away from your well-appointed cabin.